KamandaWycliffe/analysis/README.md

 - 🌱 Currently I am learning on advanced penetration testing
 - 💞️ I’m looking to collaborate on developing enterprise products related to technology and security reinforcement on technology products including desktop application, web applications, server magement, and network monitoring.
-- 📫 Reach me by email dataandtech@proton.ch or mongarewyclif2@gmail.com
+- 📫 Reach me by email dataandtech@proton.ch

 <!---
 Wyclefo/Wyclefo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.